 After 2 babies and 4 years of trying to make it work, I made the decision to walk away.
 Like any mom, I didn’t want my kids to have a broken home.
 But the divorce ended up being one of the best decisions I’ve ever made.
 For more on my thoughts about divorce, follow the link.
 (And thankfully, even after all of the difficulties between us, their father and I are able to co-parent civilly.)

-After I left, there was so much healing that I had to go through.
-And every single step made me more aware of God’s closeness to me.
+As you can imagine, there’s a lot of breaking and healing (and breaking and healing again) that takes place with divorce.
+But every step somehow made me more aware of God’s closeness to me.
 The season I was in was hard.
 I was living with my parents again.
 Going to school.
 Working to cover expenses for my kids and myself.
 Learning to share them even though I never wanted to let them go.
 Figuring out who I was all over again.
 And forgiving when all I wanted to do was hold onto my pain.

-But by the grace of God, I got through it.
+But by the grace of God (His EMPOWERMENT in my life), I got through it.
 I met Chris at church and fell in love, and we started building our new life together.
 Was that exactly “easy”?
 No. Entering into another marriage and learning that you can’t drag all your baggage along with you is hard.
 Becoming a functional blended family is hard.
 It’s messy and imperfect.
 But it’s worth it.